-If the Elite Scholar-Athlete award winner is not introduced live inside of the competition venue, public address and/or video board announcements recognizing the winner should be played during the championship to recognize this individual.
+If the Elite Scholar-Athlete award winner is not introduced live inside the competition venue, public address and/or video board announcements recognizing the winner should be played during the championship to recognize this individual.
 Van Wagner will provide the following standard PA announcement sometimes accompanied by a video board slide.
 The championships manager (or champs engagement representative) will need to provide Van Wagner the name of the winning individual and a headshot photo if a video board is used for the championship.

-The Elite Scholar-Athlete, an award founded by the NCAA, recognizes the true essence of the student-athlete by honoring the individual who has reached the pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
+The Elite Scholar-Athlete, an award founded by the NCAA, recognizes the true essence of the student-athlete by honoring individuals who has reached the-pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
 The award is presented to the student-athlete with the highest cumulative grade-point average participating at the finals site for each of the NCAA's championships.

-The recipient of the Elite Scholar-Athlete award-for the 2026 NCAA Division II Men's Lacrosse Championship, with a cumulative grade-point average of (list GPA) in (list Major of Study), is (list winner and school: John Doe of State University).
+The recipient of the Elite Scholar-Athlete award for the 2026 NCAA National Collegiate Men's and Women's Rifle Championships, with a cumulative grade-point average of (list GPA) in (list Major of Study), is (list winner and school: Jane Doe of State University).